 - The news commercial is yet another repeat for the three-bladed razor.

 - The news was followed by a fake commercial for cupcakes that don't cause cancer.
 They go on and one about how these cupcakes will not cause cancer, even showing tests of rats not getting cancer from them.
 Chevy eventually comes out dressed as a doctor and announces that he has to chime in as part of the Truth in Marketing Movement and points out that absolutely no scientists believe that any cupcake causes cancer.
 Funny, but I'm not sure if that is still true in this new world where everything causes cancer.

 - Next was an Amish sketch that started with the characters speaking the lyrics to Turn!
 Turn!
 Turn!, until it is revealed that they are Amish cops and it evolves to be more on a cop show parody.

 - This was followed by a sketch about Catherine the Great that seemed a little too historical and boring, I zoned out a little and when I mind returned the sketch had evolved to a Mr. Ed parody with Catherine the Great in her quarters talking to her horse as if they were in a relationship.

 - Next was the short film of the night which was pretty much a mini-documentary about a quirky comedy club owner that would probably be too offensive to go into using the words he used that were perfectly fine at the time.

 - John Prine then returned to sing The Bottomless Lake.

 - Aykroyd then meets up with Jane Curtin for a mini 10-year reunion.
-It turns out he had a huge crush on her in high school even though she has no idea who he is.
-He wants to get as much out of the encounter as he can and she just wants to leave.
+It turns out he had a massive crush on her in high school even though she has no idea who he is.
+He wants to get as much out of the encounter as he can, and she just wants to leave.